Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Acknowledgments

 \section{Acknowledgments}

 The research of the second and third authors was supported by a Discovery Grant from NSERC, the Natural Sciences and Engineering Research Council of Canada.
 The authors thank Chris Soteros for very helpful comments on analytic combinatorics, which helped us assemble the necessary tools to prove Theorem~\ref{Cdpnasymp}.
-We also express our gratitude to Neil Sloane and the numerous contributors to the Online Encyclopedia of Integer Sequences (OEIS) for developing and curating such a valuable resource for mathematical research.
+We are also extremely thankful for the anonymous referees who provided feedback that helped improve the presentation of the paper.
+Finally, we express our gratitude to Neil Sloane and the numerous contributors to the On-Line Encyclopedia of Integer Sequences (OEIS) for developing and curating such a valuable resource for mathematical research.

 \hrule

 2010 \emph{Mathematics Subject Classification}:~Primary 05A15.
 Secondary 05A16, 05A19, 17A42, 17A50, 18D50, 52C17.